 - What if I accidentally click on something that can harm my company?

 Now if you’ve just transitioned into a work from home environment, I’m sure you can relate.
 So in these challenging times, I have created a simple get started guide in collaboration with tips from real-world experts to help you securely and efficiently work from home during the uncertain Coronavirus epidemic.

 1. Use a secure connection

-First and foremost, you should start with a secure end to end encrypted connection.
+First and foremost, you should start with a secure end-to-end encrypted connection.
 After all, most cyberattacks take birth from compromised networks.
 According to statistics, cybercrime is expected to cause $6 trillion in damages annually by 2021.
-So, you should start by using tools like VPNs to carry out your routine work.
+So, you should start by using tools like good VPNs to carry out your routine work.

 Here’s what real-world experts suggest:

 - Greg Scott — Author & Cybersecurity Professional

 According to Greg Scott who is a self-proclaimed pioneer in working remotely, The only viable choice here is a VPN (Virtual private network).
 And I agree, a VPN can, in fact, mitigate risks of remotely accessing company networks.

 Mark suggests using remote desktops.
 It may sound obvious, but the first thing to consider regarding remote work is the hardware that the staff has access to.
 If they have deployed desktops, people will not be able to access these from home.
 A great solution for this is a remote desktop solution, delivered via the cloud.
 This means that staff aren’t tied to their corporate desktop, and can securely log in to their “computer” from any device.
 We recommend Amazon Workspaces for remote desktop delivery.

 According to Mark, one of the most secure ways to connect remotely to company networks is through a secured remote desktop solution which includes the following: